Weather of 2010: January 6–9

 Meanwhile, some light snow also fell in Kosovo, Udmurtia and Ryazan Oblast, but heavier snow fell in many parts of Ukraine.
 Temperatures fell as low as −30 °C and −29 °C in parts of Ukraine and similar temperatures occurred in neighboring parts of Russia.
 Heavy snow hit Moscow on the 9th.

-A husky dog race took place in Thetford on the 8th.

-On Saturday, January 9, Banbury officer PC Paul Froggatt urged people not to try walking on the frozen Oxford Canal by the Castle Quay Shopping Centre in Banbury or in Oxford city.
-Thames Valley Police had also logged cases of people falling through the ice in Milton Keynes, Bracknell and Aylesbury.
-One man even tried to drive his car down a part of the frozen canal in Oxford and nearly died after it fell through the ice, while another man died on Teesside as he tried to rescue some puppies that were stranded on melting ice on the River Tees.
-Oxford City Council also warned of the dangers of playing on the frozen canal and/or frozen lakes.

-A new wave of heavy snow was first reported central and northern France on January 9, with both the Cotentin Peninsula and Paris being the worst-affected parts of France.
+A new wave of heavy snow was first reported central and northern France on January 9, with the Cotentin Peninsula and Paris being the worst-affected.
 The French government said all non-essential travel should be avoided in these localities.
-Significant snowfalls caused major delays to train services, blocked roads and some 15,000 people in areas around city of Arles experienced power cuts power lines collapsed under the weight 30 centimeters of snow.
-Airlines canceled a quarter of flights on Paris's main Charles de Gaulle airport.
-Road salt and grit supplies were running low in some districts due to their unexpectedly heavy use.
+Significant snowfalls caused major delays to train services, blocked roads and some 15,000 people in areas around city of Arles experienced power outages as power lines collapsed under the weight of snow.
+Airlines canceled a quarter of flights from Charles de Gaulle airport.
+Road salt and grit supplies ran low in some districts due to their unexpectedly heavy use.